Aatlantise/aatlantise.github.io/_pages/extraling.md

 ## 2020
 **Junghyun Min**.
 [The roots and effects of heuristics in natural langauge inference and question answering models](../files/Junghyun-Min-Masters-Thesis.pdf).
 2020.
 Master's thesis.

+## 2019
+R. Thomas McCoy, **Junghyun Min**, Tal Linzen.
+BERTs of a feather do not generalize together: Large variability in generalization across models with similar test set performance.
+Non-archival poster presentation, New York Academy of Sciences NLP, Dialog and Speech Symposium 2019.

 ## 2017
 Christopher McBride, **Junghyun Min**.